-Read the Feather Help and the legend of the map, try to understand the function of this live traffic map.
+Read the map legend, try to understand the function of this live traffic map.
 Pay attention, the color of the road shows the traffic congestion information according to the legend in the bottom of the left side of the web page.